-Each year we report on the performance of the Victorian Managed Insurance Authority's domestic building insurance scheme.
+From 2010 to 2019, we reported on the performance of the Victorian Managed Insurance Authority's domestic building insurance scheme.

 Domestic building insurance scheme performance reports

-Each year we report on domestic building insurance provided by the Victorian Managed Insurance Authority and private insurers.
+From 2010 to 2019, we reported on domestic building insurance provided by the Victorian Managed Insurance Authority and private insurers.